PC/NYC: Naomi Luppescu ’04

 In order to build her portfolio, she started out making costumes for friends for the cost of materials.
 Now she’s making costumes for well-known dance companies such as Alvin Ailey II, and credits fellow alumni with helping her business grow.
 “I’m so lucky because it’s really through the Purchase network that I’ve gotten all of these jobs,” she says.

-This year, she designed costumes for Elise Monte Dance.
+In 2015, she designed costumes for Elise Monte Dance.
 The choreographer was Tiffany Rea-Fischer ’03, the company’s assistant artistic director and director of operations.
 “We were at Purchase at the same time and now we collaborate and work together.”

 The NYC Advantage